NhatPham123tm/SoftwareDesign_Project/README.md

 - **Python** (3.x)
 - **PostgreSQL**
 - **Docker Desktop**
-- **Full Feature PDF reader (Recommend: Adobe Reader)**
+- **Full Feature PDF reader (Recommend: Adobe Reader) or open PDF with Firefox**

-NOTE: To view the fully functional PDF with the checked box, please use a Full-Feature PDF reader.
+NOTE: To view the fully functional PDF with the checked box, please use a Full-Feature PDF reader (Recommend: Adobe Reader) or Firefox browser.

 ### Using Docker To Run Project
 Follow these steps to set up and run the application and database.